-Operating expenses, which include selling, general, administrative expenses ("SG&A") and research and development expenses ("R&D"), for the three months ended March 31, 2003 increased approximately \$0.3 million, or 8.1%, compared to the same period last year, due primarily to increased selling expenses, commissions and incentives and insurance costs.
-The Company anticipates its R&D expenditures will increase, both in absolute dollars and as a percentage of sales, as part of its strategy to develop more proprietary products aimed at improving gross margins.
-SG&A, as a percentage of sales, increased to 14.1% from 14.0% in the comparable period last year, while R&D decreased to 0.9% from 1.2% of sales.
-Total operating expenses, as a percentage of sales, decreased to 15.0% from 15.1% in the comparable period last year.
+Operating expenses, which include selling, general, administrative expenses ("SG&A"), research and development expenses ("R&D"), and loss (gain) on sale of fixed assets, for the three months ended March 31, 2004 increased approximately \$1.8 million, or 39.4%, compared to the same period last year, due primarily to (i) a 116.2% increase in R&D primarily at Diodes-China and Diodes-FabTech, and (ii) higher sales commissions, incentives, marketing expenses, and higher wages due to increased employees, as well as audit and legal expenses associated with Sarbanes-Oxley Act compliance.

+The Company's goal is to increase its R&D expenditures, both in absolute dollars and as a percentage of sales, as part of its strategy to develop more proprietary products aimed at improving gross margins.
+SG&A, as a percentage of sales, improved from 14.4% to 13.3% in the comparable period last year, while R&D increased from 1.2% to 1.8% of sales.
+Total operating expenses, as a percentage of sales, improved to 15.1% from 15.3% in the comparable period last year.